EeshaanGauthamRao/Financial-Engineering/README.md

 # Financial-Engineering
-Contains Solved Practical Files of All Problems Covered in Financial Engineering Slides at BITS Pilani
+Contains All Solved Practical Files (Took up as personal assignment to solve on own) of All Problems Covered in Financial Engineering Slides at BITS Pilani